soveng/soveng.github.io/faq.md

 - [How do I best contact you?](#how-do-i-best-contact-you)
 - [How do I apply?](#how-do-i-apply)

-### When does the second Sovereign Engineering Cohort start?
+### When does the next Sovereign Engineering Cohort start?

 If you are selected for SEC-03, we expect and welcome you on Monday **Oct 14th** 2024 at 9am.